 Day 6 (B, L)

 Leave Siem Reap after breakfast for a full day trip to Ang Trapeang Thmor, a nature reserve based around a reservoir dating from the Khmer Rouges era.
-The reserve now harbours a unique wetland set amongst grasslands, dipterocarp forest and rice fields.
+The reserve now harbors a unique wetland set amongst grasslands, dipterocarp forest, and rice fields.
 Ang Trapeang Thmor is an important wintering site for the endangered Eastern Sarus Crane between February and March.
-Other highlights of Ang Trapeang Thmor are the breeding colonies of Spot-billed Pelican and Painted Stork and often large numbers of waterfowl including Spot-billed Duck, Cotton Pygmy Goose, Garganey, Black-backed Swamphen, Pheasant-tailed and Bronze-winged Jacanas.
+Other highlights of Ang Trapeang Thmor are the breeding colonies of Spot-billed Pelican and Painted Stork and often large numbers of waterfowl including Spot-billed Duck, Cotton Pygmy Goose, Garganey, Black-backed Swamphen, Pheasant-tailed, and Bronze-winged Jacanas.

 Return to Siem Reap for tour conclusion